Commemoration of the German Society of Gastroenterology

 • Specialist in internal medicine

 “Rudolf Ehrmann, the author of the paper, was born in Altenstadt, Grand Duchy of Hesse, on 4 February 1879.
 He attended the “Philantropia” secondary school in Frankfurt am Main from Easter 1889 to Easter 1895 and the municipal (later Goethe) Gymnasium from Easter 1896 until his graduation on Michaelmas 1898.
 He studied medicine and natural sciences in Heidelberg, Munich, and Berlin from October 1896, where he passed the preliminary medical examination in July 1900.
 He went on to study in Munich, Kiel, and Strasbourg, where he passed the state examination on 29 June 1903″, Rudolf Ehrmann states in his dissertation.
 His parents were the merchant Salomon Ehrmann and his wife Marianne, née Plaut.
+The family professed the jewish faith.

 Education and Places of Work